-The Acts provide rules on how personal information must be collected, used, stored and deleted in a responsible and secure way.
+Data Protection legislation governs the privacy of personal data and provides rules on how personal data must be collected, used, stored and deleted in a responsible and secure way.
 These rules apply equally to personal data held in electronic and in paper formats.

 The General Data Protection Regulation (GDPR) is a European Union Regulation that has been designed to strengthen and unify Data Protection within the EU.
-The GDPR will come into effect on 25 May 2018 and will replace the existing Irish Data Protection Acts.
+It came into effect across the EU from 25 May 2018.
+In addition the national Data Protection Act 2018 was enacted.

 The full script of the GDPR may be accessed Here.

-In addition, the Office of the Data Protection Commissioner has developed a dedicated information site "GDPR and You".
+Office of the Data Protection Commissioner dedicated information site "GDPR and You".

-Further information and advice on University-related Data Protection matters can be obtained from the UL Information and Compliance Officer.
+Further information and advice on University-related Data Protection matters can be obtained from the UL Data Protection Officer.

 Extensive information can be found on the Data Protection Commissioner's website or from the Office of the Data Protection Commissioner, Canal House, Station Road, Portarlington, Co.
 Laois.